ROCm/clARMOR/tests/README.txt

-This folder contains all of the files to run a series of functional tests on clARMOR.
+This folder contains all of the files to run a series of functional tests on the AMD Research OpenCL buffer overflow detector.
 In general, there are two kinds of tests:

  1. Tests that have buffer overflows which the tool should find.
  2. Tests that do not have buffer overflows, and the tool should not find any.